flexadecimal/personal_web/skills.markdown

 Over the summer, while working in Massachusetts for Oak Bluff Public Library, I have replaced their aging reference PCs with low-cost custom Raspberry Pis equipped with restricted desktop environments and an open-source proxy (Privoxy).

-I also have created [extensive documentation and support material](TODO!
-You need to upload this!) on how to troubleshoot and maintain the system I had created.
+I also have created

+# [extensive documentation and support material]
+# (TODO!
+You need to upload this!)

+on how to
+troubleshoot and maintain the system I had created.
 I was shortly contacted by Falmouth Public Library and replaced 12 of their PCs with Raspberry Pis!